 On our first day on Tablas Island in Romblon, we took a tricycle to Escape Eco Resort on Binucot Beach.
 It would be our home for the next two nights and turned out to be an incredible base for our adventures and the restaurant we hung out at for dinner each night and breakfast each morning.

 The rooms at Escape Eco Resort are awesome thatched bungalows.
-A fan, power outlets, mirror and a double bed is all that is inside this simple-living style accommodation.
-The restaurant is in a pirate ship on the beach.
+A fan, power outlets, mirror, and a double bed is all that is inside this simple style accommodation.
+The restaurant is on a pirate ship on the beach.
 That’s how you do it!

 Check for availability and prices: Escape Eco Resort on Binucot Beach